10 Things You Didn’t Know About The 1996 Chicago Bulls

 charlotte-hornets-h2

 Even though the 1996 Chicago Bulls were early season favorites to win the NBA championship and had the most famous player ever in Michael Jordan, they did not lead the league in attendance that year.
-The ’96 Bulls were number 2 in attendance, following the Charlotte Hornets.
+The ’96 Bulls were number two in attendance, following the very popular Charlotte Hornets.

 51DI-B5s7pL

-In 1996, the Chicago Bulls as a team averaged just 6 three points attempts a game.
-To put that in perspective, some perimeter players today average more than 10 per game.
-The leader in three point attempts that year?
-Scottie Pippen.
+In 1996, the Chicago Bulls as a team averaged just six three points attempts a game.
+To put that in perspective, some perimeter players today average more than ten per-game.
+The leader in three point attempts that year for the Chicago Bulls might surprise you, it was Scottie Pippen.

 George Karl